sobo94/sobo94.github.io/README.md

 ----
 ## Geospatial Biography
 A lifetime project to be updated after significant life events.
 I tried to be historically and technologically accurate.
-A way to promote the cool work in the Mapping Community.

 ----
 ## About the project